-Learn about the pros and cons of different media types and which projects you should use them for.
+Learn about the pros and cons of different blasting media types and which projects you should use them for -- including sand blasting, vapor blasting, soda blasting, and dustless blasting.

 What is Abrasive?

-Abrasive (also called media) is mixed with water inside the blast tank.
-When blasting, you propel this mixture towards a surface at high speed, to remove paint, rust, and other coatings.
+Abrasive (also called media or abrasive blasting media) is added to the blast pot and sometimes mixed with water depending on the application.
+When abrasive blasting, you propel this mixture towards a surface at high speed, to remove paint, rust, and other coatings.

 Types of Abrasive

-Dustless Blasting allows you to use a wide variety of abrasives, either wet or dry.
+Dustless Blasting or other sandblasting equipment allows you to use a wide variety of abrasives, either wet or dry.
 For wet blasting, any abrasive that sinks in water and is not water soluble can be used.
 However, abrasives that are dirty or have a very inconsistent particle size can cause problems, such as sputtering or clogging of the machine.

 Here are just some of the abrasives that you can use with the Dustless Blaster: